 “Every time I see Joy (Kramarich, the trauma nurse who was first on the scene at the Chilly Half), she says, ‘You were VSA (vital signs absent) for 10 minutes!'” says Matheson.
 “But you have to want to die, and I wanted to live.”
 Matheson recently completed a 12-week cardiac rehabilitation program at the University of Toronto’s Mississauga campus, though he has been back at work at his job in the distribution department at Post Media since April 11.
 “When they went to put the stent in on the Friday, I was arguing about having to take a transport vehicle to the hospital in Hamilton, and they said ‘you’re gonna live–you’re stubborn.'”

-Matheson has made an excellent recovery, by all accounts, and has resumed running and racing, though more slowly and conservatively before, following his doctor’s instructions and using a heartrate monitor.
+Matheson has made an excellent recovery, by all accounts, and has resumed running and racing, though more slowly and conservatively than before, following his doctor’s instructions and using a heartrate monitor.
 We spotted him volunteering at the Marathon Dynamics water station on the Sporting Life 10K course in Toronto in May, but though we spoke to his his wife, his coach, the race director of the Chilly Half and Kramarich, this week we spoke to Matheson himself for the first time.
 He talks fast, and is clearly a man brimming over with life, and the joy of being given a second chance.
 Says Kramarich: “I’m just so thrilled that Scott is doing well and able to participate in running.”

 His first race was on Canada Day–appropriately enough, in Burlington.
 Matheson expresses particular appreciation for Kelly Arnott, race director of the Chilly Half and a number of other races in the Burlington area.
 “She was great and kept in constant touch… She has reached out to Erica and visited me in the hospital.
 And she always gives me a high five as I cross the finish line!
 I will be back for the Frosty 10K in March and hopefully Chilly 2021.”